Review the Graduate School Admission Requirements

 - All remaining credits must be received for courses at 400 level or higher.

 - CS 799 (Master’s Research) and CS 790 (Master’s Thesis) can be taken at most three times, for a maximum total of six credits, which count toward the 15-credit requirement above.
 Enrolling in CS 799 for an independent study first requires faculty member permission.
 Most independent studies are worth 2-3 credits, depending on the amount of work planned.
 There are no lectures to attend for this course but may require weekly meetings, mutually determined by student and professor.
 When taking CS 799, the student can study and write an in-depth survey on a research topic that is relevant to his or her work or examine how the course materials can be applied to his or her everyday work

-- No more than three credits can be received for attending CS seminars offered by various groups in the department, or department-wide colloquiums.
-One credit can be earned per semester for attending at least four seminar lectures.
+- No more than three credits can be received for attending CS seminar courses offered by various groups in the department, or department-wide colloquiums (ex: CS 900 or CS 915).
+Only one credit can be earned per semester.
+For CS 900 credit, students must attend at least four seminar lectures.